Video Fluoroscopic Swallowing Exam (VFSE)

 A radiologist or radiologic technologist and a speech-language pathologist will guide you through the swallow exam.

 You will be positioned upright on a chair or stool or be standing on a platform.
 If necessary, you may remain in a wheelchair.
+Infants and children are positioned in secure seats.

 You will be directed to eat and drink controlled amounts of foods and liquids in a variety of consistencies to which barium, a contrast material, has been added.
 The speech pathologist may try to help you swallow better by using different cups or utensils or changing your body position.